FelixHauser/Easy_Alexa/README.md

+# To have in mind when installing

+Obviously to use this Sketch template you need to have the ESP8266 board definitions on your Arduino IDE.
+It has been already reported that in order to be able to use the ESP8266 module family in combination with Alexa's ecosystem, **the board definition on the Arduino IDE has to be 2.3**.
+Any further version will result on the sketch not working properly.

 # Acknowledgements

 Many thanks to @Aircookie for his [ESPalexa Library](https://github.com/Aircoookie/Espalexa).
 It made things really easy on my home automation projects.
 Go check his other stuff!